meta-llama/llama-stack/llama_stack/models/llama/llama3_1/prompt_format.md

 - Model starts with <|python_tag|> and continues writing python code that it needs to be executed
-- No explicit mention of code_interpreter in system prompt. `Environment: ipython` implicitly enables it.

 ## Built-in tools full interaction